A simulation framework for the design of a station-based bike sharing system: Simulation framework

+The definition of shortage allows us to define the expected number of lost rentals or returns during the shortage, i.e., the number of rentals that are lost during a bike shortage and the number of returns that are lost during a stand shortage, respectively.
+Intuitively, shortages with starting time close to the reoptimization time and a larger amount of unsatisfied demand are more urgent than those with starting time further away in time and fewer lost requests.
+Because of the dynamic and stochastic nature of the information, shortages that are further away in time are also less certain in their definition than those that are closer to the current time.
+This allows us to define a measure of priority for serving stations.

-The proposed algorithm for the solution of the DBRP is based on the following idea.
-At any time, any of vehicles whose shift has not ended (i.e., vehicles that are on duty or whose shift for the day is yet to start), are either at the depot or performing bike relocations.
-In the former case, the operator is scheduled to load the vehicle with half its capacity of bikes.
+At any time, all vehicles whose shift has not ended (i.e., vehicles that are on duty or whose shift for the day is yet to start), are either at the depot or performing bike relocations.
+In the former case, the vehicle is loaded with half its capacity of bikes.
 In the latter case, the vehicle is either at a station or en route to a station.
-In both cases, at reoptimization epochs, the operations to be performed at such station are reassessed based on up-to-date information on the status of the system.
+In both cases, at reoptimization epochs, the operations to be performed at such a station are reassessed based on up-to-date information on the status of the system (see Algorithm \ref{algo:reopt}, Line \ref{algo:r2}) so that the next shortage is postponed as much as possible.

+In Line \ref{algo:r3}, the remaining stations are sorted according to a criterion considering the urgency to visit each of the stations, defined based on the time of first shortage and the amount of lost requests.
+The sorting criterion takes a parameter measuring the alertness to the risk of shortage of the station.
+In particular, a parameter $\Delta$ is defined such that a station $i$ is considered to be suffering from a bike shortage if the level is equal to $\Delta$ and the balance indicates that there is demand for bike rentals, and suffering from a stand shortage if the level is equal to $u_i - \Delta$ and there is demand for bike returns.
+Different criteria and values for the parameters for each criterion have been tested.
+The results are reported in Section \ref{sec:tuning}.